alpinelab/docker-ruby-dev/README.md

 And/or `-v $(basename $(pwd))-sync:/app:nocopy` if you're on MacOS and already started `docker-sync` manually.

 As you can see, you will quickly end up with very long and complex commands just to start your app (or run `rake` 😕).
-That's why we recommend to either create an alias for this, or even better: use Docker Compose (see above).
+That's why we recommend to either create an alias for this, or even better: [use Docker Compose](#with-docker-compose-recommended).

 ## About